Yahyobek-12/Yahyobek-12/README.md

 # About Me
 Hello there! 👋 I'm Yahyobek, passionate about creating new projects based in Andijan.
-I love working on React.js Javascript and I'm always looking to learn new technologies and solve interesting problems.
+I love working on React.js Javascript and I'm always looking to learn new technologies and solve interesting problems

 ## 🚀 What I Do